mikeizbicki/ucr-cs100/textbook/link/links.md

 That is because of performance overhead and an extra complication for the file system.
 One of the complications is when you delete a directory which has hardlinks, what should `..` point to?
 If the directory is deleted from its parent but its link count is still greater than 0 then there must still be something pointing to it.
-To find out way you whould have to traverse the entire file system.
+To find out way you would have to traverse the entire file system.

 ###How the mv and rm command works
 `rm` just unlinks the file but does not overwrite the data.
-As long as you are in the same filesystem, mv just creates a hard link and removes the previous directory entry.
+As long as you are in the same filesystem, `mv` just creates a hard link and removes the previous directory entry.
 This allows for faster reorganization without actually changing the data at all.